Parish Design Statement

 Commenting on a Planning Application

-Mendip District Council’s Public Access website allows you to view details of planning applications currently being considered by the Council as well as some planning history.
+Somerset Council’s Public Access website allows you to view details of planning applications currently being considered by the Council as well as some planning history.

 Please be aware that comments submitted online will not be viewable by the public until the content has been checked.
 This may take several days due to the number of comments received so please be patient.